andikahakim/podcast_academic_papers_parser/README.md

-# Podcast Transcription and PDF Conversion
+# Podcast Transcription and Academic Paper PDF Conversion

 This project provides scripts to transcribe podcasts from audio files or YouTube videos and convert PDFs to Markdown format using the Nougat model.